Best daily deals

 No, you shouldn’t waste your time and money with audio snake oil.

 If you really want to experience a difference in audio quality, look for a headset with an advanced DSP (e.g. the AirPods Pro or the Dirac mobile app).
 A digital signal processor, DSP, is found in most modern audio devices.
 In the case of smartphones, it’s used to decode MP3 files, for voice recognition, and more.
 They’re also in Bluetooth headphones and convert encoded digital audio to analog signals.
-Advanced DSPs can enable onboard EQs, noise cancellation, and even surround sound capabilities.
+Advanced DSPs can enable onboard EQs, noise cancelation, and even surround sound capabilities.

 Does bit depth matter when choosing between headphone amps?